-- Chest x-ray: This is a picture of your lungs.
-Caregivers use it to look for signs of infection or for extra fluid in your lungs.
+- A chest x-ray is used to look for swelling or extra fluid in and around your lungs.

-- Ultrasound: An ultrasound uses sound waves to show pictures of your lungs on a monitor.
-This test is used to look for extra fluid in between your pleura.
+- An ultrasound uses sound waves to show pictures of your lungs on a monitor.
+This test is used to look for extra fluid between your pleura.

-- Cough medicine: This medicine helps decrease your urge to cough.
+- Cough medicine helps decrease your urge to cough.
 A cough suppressant may help if a dry cough is causing you pain.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.